Zoo: Sources of animals

 By 2000 most animals being displayed in zoos were the offspring of other zoo animals.
 This trend, however was and still is somewhat species-specific.
 When animals are transferred between zoos, they usually spend time in quarantine, and are given time to acclimatize to their new enclosures which are often designed to mimic their natural environment.
 For example, some species of penguins may require refrigerated enclosures.
 Guidelines on necessary care for such animals is published in the Zoological Society of London.
-Animal exchanges between facilities are usually made voluntarily, based on a model of cooperation for conservation.
+Animal exchanges between facilities are usually made voluntarily, based on a model of cooperation for conservation, but may also reflect political currents, such as the so-called panda diplomacy.
 Loaned animals usually remain the property of the original park, and any offspring yielded by loaned animals are usually divided between the lending and holding institutions.
 For decades the capture of wild animals or purchasing of animals has been broadly considered unethical and has not been practiced by reputable zoos.